JAKuehl/veteran_population_analysis/README.md

 ---

 1. Who are the veterans that do not enroll in the VA?
-2. Are they succeeding or does the data indicate they are struggling?
-3. Do Veterans that choose not to enroll have identifiable characteristics?
+2. Do Veterans that choose not to enroll have identifiable characteristics?

 ## Data
 ---